Janosik8/cpp_local_problems/README.md

 ## How to Use This Repository

-1. **Identify the Problem:** Start by searching for a specific problem on the site it originates from (e.g., LeetCode, HackerRank).
+1. **Identify the Problem:** Start by searching for a specific problem on the site it originates from (e.g., LeetCode, AdventOfCode).
 This approach ensures you understand the problem's context, constraints, and objectives before diving into the solution.

 2. **Attempt to Solve:** Give the problem a try on your own.
 Applying your knowledge and attempting to solve it independently is a great way to enhance your problem-solving skills.